Necessary and Sufficient Conditions for Difference Flatness: Discrete-Time Systems and Flatness

 \section{Discrete-Time Systems and Flatness}

 In this contribution we consider discrete-time systems

 in state representation with $\dim(x)=n$, $\dim(u)=m$, and smooth functions $f^{i}(x,u)$ that satisfy the submersivity condition

-Since the condition (\ref{eq:submersivity}) is necessary for accessibility (see e.g. \cite{Grizzle:1993}) and consequently also for flatness, it is no restriction.
-Geometrically, the system (\ref{eq:sys}) can be interpreted as a map
+Submersivity is a usual assumption in the discrete-time literature, and since it is necessary for accessibility (see e.g. \cite{Grizzle:1993}), it is actually no restriction.\footnote{In \cite{GuillotMillerioux:2020}, discrete-time flatness is considered also for non-submersive and hence non-accessible systems.
+However, without accessibility, the practical applicability is significantly reduced.} Geometrically, the system (\ref{eq:sys}) can be interpreted as a map

 from a manifold $\mathcal{X}\times\mathcal{U}$ with coordinates $(x,u)$ to a manifold $\mathcal{X}\text{\textsuperscript{+}}$ with coordinates $x^{+}$.
 The condition (\ref{eq:submersivity}) ensures that this map is a submersion and therefore locally surjective.
 The notation with a superscript $+$ is used to denote the forward-shift of the corresponding variable.
 For the inputs and flat outputs we also need higher forward-shifts, and use a subscript in brackets.
 For instance, $u_{[\alpha]}$ denotes the $\alpha$-th forward-shift of $u$.
-To keep formulas short and readable, we also use the Einstein summation convention.
-Furthermore, it is important to emphasize that all our results are local.
-This is due to the use of the inverse- and the implicit function theorem, the flow-box theorem, and the Frobenius theorem, which allow only local results.
-A fundamental difference to continuous-time systems is that for discrete-time systems even in one time step the state can move far away from the initial state, regardless of the input values.
+To keep formulas short and readable we use the Einstein summation convention, and in order to avoid mathematical subtleties we also assume that all functions are smooth.
+Furthermore, since we use the inverse- and the implicit function theorem, the flow-box theorem, and the Frobenius theorem, it is important to emphasize that all our results are only local.
+Thus, in order not to loose localness, we have to ensure that the value of $x^{+}$ determined by (\ref{eq:sys}) is sufficiently close to $x$.
+Since the map (\ref{eq:sys}) is continuous, this can be achieved by considering only a sufficiently small neighborhood of an equilibrium point $(x_{0},u_{0})$.
+This is a common practice in the discrete-time literature, see e.g. \cite{Kotta:1995}.
+For instance, the closely related discrete-time static feedback linearization problem is also considered around an equilibrium point, see \cite{Grizzle:1986} or \cite{NijmeijervanderSchaft:1990}.
 For continuous-time systems such a problem does not appear, since by considering a sufficiently small time interval it can always be ensured that the solution stays arbitrarily close to the initial state.
-Therefore, in order not to loose localness, we work around an equilibrium point